Hitting a golf ball straight is difficult enough from a flat lie.

-When golfers are faced with a downhill lie, they find the ball below the plane of their feet.
+Golfers faced with a downhill lie find the ball below the plane of their feet.

-Because the toe of your club is going to be lower than the heel, the sidespin you impart to the ball will push it in the opposite direction, causing a fade instead of a hook.
+The toe of your club is to be lower than the heel.
+Therefore, the sidespin you impart to the golf ball pushes it in the opposite direction.
+This causes a fade instead of a hook.
 Therefore, you must align yourself not right of the target, but left of it.

 On a downhill lie, your weight falls forward toward your toes.
-Keeping this in mind, take your practice swings with the goal of centering your balance again through your thighs and over the arches of your feet.
+Keeping this in mind, take your practice swings with the goal of centering your balance.
+Balance through your thighs and over the arches of your feet.
 A good way to remember this is to focus your weight under your shoestrings.